demisto/content/Packs/Core/Integrations/CortexCoreXQLQueryEngine/README.md

 3. Click **Add instance** to create and configure a new integration instance.
 4. Click **Test** to validate the URLs, token, and connection.

+## Troubleshooting

+1. To use this integration, the machine must be an XSIAM machine with version 8.6.0-992980 or higher.
+2. When using a query with more than 1000 results, the XSIAM version must be at least 8.7.0-1230614.
+As a result, if the XSIAM version is lower than the mentioned version, please set the limit to 1000 or fewer.

 ## Commands

 You can execute these commands from the Cortex XSIAM CLI, as part of an automation, or in a playbook.